 Ignore: Turn on to stop storing recordings on the SD card.
 When you ignore the SD card, the device no longer recognizes that the card exists.
-The setting is only available to administrators.
+The setting is only available for administrators.

-Retention time: Select how long to keep recordings to limit the amount of old recordings or comply with data storage regulations.
-When the SD card is full, it deletes old recordings before their retention time has passed.
+Retention time: Select how long to keep recordings, to limit the amount of old recordings, or to comply with regulations regarding data storage.
+If the SD card becomes full, old recordings are removed before the selected time period has passed.